nick-ve/ncfs/README.md

     To prevent name clashes within the various (future) detector packages, please refer to the general note at the end.
  3) Class headers should be under the control of "#ifndef" and the name should consist of "classname_h".
+    In this way also the "ifdefs" will be unique and it prevents the danger of having the name of an "ifdef" being the same as a Classname.
+     Example for the header of the NcTrack class :
-    Example : #ifndef NcTrack_h
+     #ifndef NcTrack_h
      #define NcTrack_h
-    In this way also the ifdefs will be unique and prevents the danger of having the name of an ifdef being the same as a Classname.
  4) The private area in the class header has to be defined as the last item.
     Macros, like the ROOT ClassDef() statement (if needed) must be put to appear at the right location, i.e. just before the "};" of the class definition.
- 5) Names of member functions should start with a capital character and should NOT contain underscores (which drop out with HTML).
+ 5) Names of member functions should start with a capital character and should NOT contain underscores (which are invisible in HTML).
     From the name it should be clear what the functionality is and capital characters should be used to indicate various "words".
      Example : NcTrack::Set3Momentum(...)
  6) The declaration of variables should adopt the ROOT type definitions like for instance Int_t, Float_t, Double_t etc.
     This will assure the most compact data format and correct type conversion across various platforms.
  7) Names of datamembers of a class should start with a lowercase "f" and the next character has to be uppercase.
      Example : Float_t fEnergy
-    This will allow directly identification of datamembers in the code.
+    This will allow easy identification of datamembers in the code.
     The names of all other local variables may be chosen freely by the author.
     Note : It is recommended to use only lowercase characters for local variables.
  8) Names of global variables should start with "g" and the next characters have to be the detector specific character string used as the start for the detector specific class names.
      Example : gIcePandel
-    This will allow directly identification of global variables in the code and will not clash with the existing ROOT globals like for instance gDirectory etc...
+    This will allow easy identification of global variables in the code and will not clash with the existing ROOT globals like for instance gDirectory etc.
     Note : Usage of global variables should be avoided as much as possible.
 Most of the data transfer should go via the classes and their member functions (data hiding).
  9) Comments should be placed at the positions as outlined in the ROOT docs.
     This will enable the automatic HTML machinery of ROOT.
 10) Each class should contain a short description of the class functionality, including some examples, at the appropriate location for the ROOT